Strip galvanizing

 There are two hot-dip galvanizing processes:

-One is batch galvanizing, which is also known as discontinuous hot-dip galvanizing.
+One is piece galvanizing, which is also known as discontinuous hot-dip galvanizing.
 The second is strip galvanizing, which is also known as continuous hot-dip galvanizing or Sendzimir galvanizing.

 Strip galvanizing (Sendzimir galvanizing) in accordance with DIN EN 10346